Finlay-Mitchell/FinBot/README.md

 Thomas is a walking talking God.

 The YouTube searching alogrithm is in development still.
 It should work completely fine without any/many miss-named videos.
+This also requires ffmpeg to run for python and C#, and opus/libsodum for C#